1941314856/HyperspectralEO/README.md

  ### plot.py

- This scirpt allows the user to select pixels and plot their spectrums.
+ This scirpt allows the user to select pixels and plot their spectrums on visdom.

  #### Usage